tombeesley/eyetools/README.md

 | `saccade_VTI()`           | Velocity threshold algorithm for saccade detection.
 Provides summary of velocity, location, duration |
 | `smoother()`              | smooths data for use in saccade algorithms                                                           |

+**Development version:**
+The above CRAN version is considered fairly stable and will only be updated every few months.
+We work on new features in the development version.
+This version should be considered very experimental and may have bugs.
+You can install this using `devtools::install_github("tombeesley/eyetools@0.X.X")` where 0.X.X is the latest version.
+Currently this is:
+0.7.3
 Additional functions that are only available in the latest development version:
 | Implemented functions     | Description                                                                                          |
 |---------------------------|------------------------------------------------------------------------------------------------------|